 See more trip photos here.

-Half a mile ahead at the junction with NF-4312 was an RV.
-Judging by the amount of snow around the vehicle, it became stuck also.
-A girl looked out and waved.
-But then she looked away.
-So I assumed that help was on the way.
+Half a mile ahead at the Road 4312 fork parked an RV.
+Judging by the snow around the vehicle, it became stuck as well.
+A girl looked out and waved but quickly looked away, so I assumed the people had found help.

-There was still quite a bit of snow past that point.
-So we made a right and walked NF-4312 to the next fork.
-Shortly, we took a sharp left onto NF-4312-111 and went south.
-Later I found what looked like a trail at the ridge crest.
+There was much snow beyond that point as we turned right onto NF-4312 to the next fork.
+Then we took a sharp left onto NF-4312-111 to go south.
+Soon, I found what looked like a trail over the crest.

 See more trip photos here.